opentensor/developer-docs/docs/btcli-permissions.md

 ## Subnet Management and Governance

+Complicated!

-Setters need CK with creator permissions, getters are typically permissionsless (???)
+Subnet management: Setters need CK with creator permissions, getters are typically permissionsless (???)

 Senate stuff: CK? have to be a [Senator](./senate#requirements)

+miner/validator registration stuff: setters HK, but getters permissionless or maybe HK?

 ### `btcli sudo set`
 ### `btcli sudo get`